musamakhizar/CodeCoffee-Java/Cryptography/Caesar_Cipher/README.md

 A Java program to illustrate Caesar Cipher Technique

+Program that receives a Text (string) and Shift value( integer) and returns the encrypted text.

 * The Caesar Cipher technique is one of the earliest and simplest method of encryption technique.
  * It’s simply a type of substitution cipher, i.e., each letter of a given text is replaced by a letter some fixed number of positions down the alphabet